Facade of an old apartment building in the Santa Catalina neighborhood of Palma

 Santa Catalina under scrutiny: Why did the death go unnoticed for so long?

-On a cool October morning, as delivery bikes and coffee machines in the street cafés slowly came to life, something slipped into the irreparable: In a narrow apartment near the Carrer de la Reina, the National Police found an approximately 80-year-old woman dead.
+On a cool October morning, as delivery bikes and coffee machines in the street cafés slowly came to life, something slipped into the irreparable: In a narrow apartment near the Carrer de la Reina, the National Police found an approximately 80-year-old woman dead, a case reported in Body Found in Santa Catalina: When an Entire Neighborhood Didn't Notice.
 According to initial investigations, her son, in his mid to late thirties, is said to have lived in the apartment for about a month while the mother was already dead.
 A fan was running, music played — small, strange routines that are now silent witnesses.

 The central question